 - USA (Etats-Unis)

 The world map below explores the distribution of foreign students in France by country.
 The darker the color on the map, the higher the number of students in France from the corresponding country.

 The distribution of international students by academy

 The educational system in France is divided into multiple zones that are called academies.
-As shown in the table below, there isn’t a big difference in how international students chose their destination.
+As shown in the table below, there isn’t a big difference in how international students chose their destinations.